Cavity Healing: Remineralize Teeth and Regrow Tooth Enamel

 Many have experienced complete reversal of cavity formation, tooth re-mineralization and even regrown enamel.

-Three Ancient Foods To Remineralize and Renew Your Tooth Enamel and Heal Cavities:
+Three Ancient Foods To Remineralize Teeth, Renew Regrow Enamel, and Heal Cavities Naturally:

 1) Fermented Cod Liver Oil (FCLO)